The History of Adult & Teen Challenge

 Our staff moved swiftly into action, improving all aspects of our adult residential Christian drug rehab and alcohol recovery programs over the next 10 years.
 Now nearing our 35th anniversary, we’ve received overwhelming support through financial gifts, donations–and most importantly prayer–which allowed us to open our Super Thrift Store in 2017.
-With this addition, we can provide work therapy training and skill development to our program participants.
+With this addition, we can provide work therapy training and skill development to our substance abuse treatment program participants.

 “Then you will call on me and come and pray to me,

 Throughout the years, we’ve been tremendously blessed to be able to work with men and women struggling with drug and alcohol addiction.
 There’s still great work to be done, and many people to reach.

 We ask that you please keep Great Lakes Adult & Teen Challenge in your prayers as the Holy Spirit directs our programs and ministries into the future.
 Your support means the world to us.